NetComposer/nksip/doc/plugins/registrar.md

-# nksip_registrar plugin
+# Registrar Server Plugin

 ## Description

-This plugin implemts includes a full registrar implementation according to RFC3261. _Path_ is also supported, according to RFC3327.
-,
-It uses by default the buil-in, RAM-only store, but can be configured to use any other database implementing callback [sip_registrar_store/3](#sip_registrar_store3).

-Each started SipApp activating this pluign maintains a fully independent set of registrations.
+This plugin provides a full registrar server implementation according to RFC3261. _Path_ is also supported, according to RFC3327.
+It uses by default the built-in, RAM-only store, but can be configured to use any other database implementing callback [sip_registrar_store/3](#sip_registrar_store2).
+Each started SipApp activating this plugin maintains a fully independent set of registrations.

+Once activated,

 When a new _REGISTER_ request arrives at a SipApp, and if you order to `process` the request in [sip_route/6](../reference/callback_functions.md#sip_route5) callback, NkSIP will try to call [sip_register/3](../reference/callback_functions.md#sip_register3) callback if it is defined in yor SipApp's callback module.
 If it is not defined there, NkSIP will process the request automatically.
 If you implement `sip_register/3` to customize the registration process you should call [request/1](#request1) directly.